holgerthies/iRRAM-analytic/README.md

 ## Requirements
 - A C++14 ready compiler.
 - A recent version of [iRRAM](https://github.com/norbert-mueller/iRRAM).

 ## Installation
-The library is header-only, so no building is required.
+The library is header-only.
+No building is required.
-## Usage

 ## License
 This program is free software: you can redistribute it and/or modify